IngPatricia/-Faculty-Database-System-/README.md

    Using new technologies comes with a level of challenge, specially if it is the first time -which was my case.
    Inserting the data on the right place was troublesome at times given that the correct position from each attribute needed to be kept in mind.
-   Creating a file to [drop](https://github.com/IngPatricia/Faculty-Database-System/blob/main/code/dropTables.sql) the table was very useful as sometimes the tables were not created properly or when readjustments needed to be done so that the ERD diagram got followed.
-The queries were challenging to some extend given that particular sintax needs to be followed when using FROM, JOIN, ORDER BY commands.
+   Creating a file to [drop](https://github.com/IngPatricia/Faculty-Database-System/blob/main/code/dropTables.sql) the tables was very useful.
+Sometimes the tables were not created properly or re-adjustments needed to be done according to the ERD.
+The queries were challenging to some extend as the sintax has to be followed when using FROM, JOIN, ORDER BY commands.

 ## Conclusion
 Although the tools used were completly new to me, the language and its sintax too, I found this to be interesting and very useful to learn.